habidbesp/rest-api-node-typescript-server/Readme.md

 - **Jest** and **Supertest** tests for API endpoint validation.
 - Deployed and accessible via **Render**.

-This will open the Swagger UI, where you can explore the available endpoints and test the API directly.

 ### Example Endpoints:

 - GET /api/products: Retrieve all products in the store.